Altinn/altinn-studio-docs/content/development/handbook/front-end/react/_index.md

 ### Adding a new react-app to altinn.studio

 When adding a new react-app, use the template folder that is in the github repo.
 Create a new folder in the `src/react-apps/applications`-folder and copy the contents from the `src/react-apps/templates/template-app`-folder of that newly created folder.
 Then change the names in the `package.json`-file and start developing the new application.
+In the templates folder, in the `src/index.tsx`-file, a function called `run` is commented out, if your application needs to have sagas, uncomment the `run`-function which should initialize the sagas.

 ### Links